What Is CMMC Compliance, and how has CMMC changed in 2.0?

 Should You Outsource Your CMMC Program?

 If you have the necessary resources and IT staff at your disposal, you may want to prepare for your desired CMMC cybersecurity certification in-house.
-The Self Assessment Handbook—NIST Handbook 162—is a great way to get you on the road to Level 2 CMMC compliance.
+The Self-Assessment Handbook—NIST Handbook 162—is a great way to get you on the road to Level 2 CMMC compliance.

 If you don’t have the resources or internal expertise to take on the requirements of CMMC, outsourcing is a wise option.
 As the market leader in security operations, Arctic Wolf can guide you through the process, help you put an appropriate security plan in place, and save you time and money.